Coskon/coskmusicbot/README.md

 ### Low priority
 Features that can wait.
-- [ ] Improve the user interface to modify parameters.
 - [ ] More info to the `steam` command.
 - [ ] More in-depth equalization.
 - [ ] Improved readme with more detail on each commands, all aliases, etc.